CPWu/python-data-structures-and-algorithms/Binary Tree/README.md

     - Traverse the right subtree by recursively calling the inorder function.
     - Inorder: A, B, C, D, E, F, G, H, I
 - Postorder Traversal
+    - Check if the current node is empty/null
+    - Traverse the left subtree by recursively calling the post-order function
+    - Traverse the right subtree by recursively calling the post-order function

-Breadth First Search
+    - Display the data part of the root (or current node) Breadth First Search